CQC We and I Statements

 Control also means the ability to move from one area to another or from children’s services to the adult system without fear of suddenly losing care and support.
 The Care Act ensures that people will be able to move to a different area without suddenly losing their care and support and provides clarity about who will be responsible for care and support in different situations.
 It also includes measures to help young people move to the adult care and support system, ensuring that no one finds themselves suddenly without care on turning 18.
 The chapters on Continuity of Care, Ordinary Residence and Transition to Adult Care and Support set this out in more detail.

 It is not possible to promote wellbeing without establishing a basic foundation where people are safe and their care and support is on a secure footing.
-The Care Act puts in place a new framework for adult safeguarding and includes measures to guard against provider failure to ensure this is managed without disruption to services.
+The Care Act created a framework for adult safeguarding and includes measures to guard against provider failure to ensure this is managed without disruption to services.
 The chapters on Adult Safeguarding and Managing Provider Failure set this out in more detail.

 The purpose of this section of the guidance is to further clarify arrangements to have in place a designated principal social worker in adult care and support.
 Local authorities should make arrangements to have a qualified and registered social work professional practice lead in place to: